dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/timeboxing.md

 Question: How does timeboxing assist in the prioritization of requirements or tasks?
 A: By removing any form of prioritization in task management.
-B: It helps teams focus on the most critical work items that can be feasibly completed within the given timebox, often using additional prioritization schemes.
+B: Focus on critical work items feasible within the timebox, using prioritization.
 C: Timeboxing is irrelevant for task prioritization.
 D: It only prioritizes tasks based on their complexity, regardless of their value or urgency.
 Answer: B